The world wants to help Ukraine. But organizations delivering humanitarian aid face major obstacles.

 “We’re really in a race against time to preposition food in areas where fighting is expected to flare up,” said Steve Taravella, senior spokesman for the World Food Program.

-Vice President Harris, visiting Poland on Thursday, announced the United States would donate $50 million to the WFP.
+Vice President Harris, visiting Poland on Thursday, announced the United States would donate $50 million to WFP.

-The organization plans to assist more than 3 million people inside and outside of Ukraine in the coming months, he said.
-It has set up operational bases in three locations — Lviv in western Ukraine and two others that Taravella declined to name, citing security reasons.
+The organization plans to assist more than 3 million people inside and outside of Ukraine in the coming months, Taravella said.
+It has set up operational bases in three locations — Lviv in western Ukraine and two others that he declined to name, citing security reasons.
 The hubs will supply and organize humanitarian convoys into conflict areas.

 WFP is also establishing hubs in Poland to deliver food into Ukraine.
 But “where possible, we’re trying to purchase food from within Ukraine, which will help keep their economy going,” Taravella said.